-Every day, hundreds of new brethren are joining the Masonic Brotherhood thus guaranteeing it will stay alive for the foreseeable future.
+Every day, hundreds of new candidates join a Masonic lodge thus guaranteeing Freemasonry will stay alive – at least – for the foreseeable future.

-The response was overwhelming so we decided to compile their best tips and advice in one, easy-to-read blog post.
+We’ve asked our followers on our Facebook page to offer ONE single piece of advice for the new Entered Apprentices joining Freemasonry and the replies were overwhelming so we decided to compile all their best tips and advice in one, easy-to-read blog post.

 Study: Do Your Work